ColumbiaPython/Syllabus/README.md

 Class plan, teaching objects, assignments, textbook, dates, classroom, office hour and more

 This is a non-credit course.
 The only requirement is:
-# You have to make the commitment in learning, Programming and Sharing.
+# You have to make the commitment in Learning, Programming and Sharing.

 ## Class plan
 This would be a 12-week Introduction to Python for data analytics programming course for TC and Columbia students, every Sunday from 1:30 pm to 3:30 pm.
 The first class would be on Sep 23rd.